nkoshimoto/genulens/README.md

 ## Before Installation
 Please ensure that GSL (GNU Scientific Library) is installed in your environment.
-If you do not have GSL, please download it from the link provided on the [GSL page](https://www.gnu.org/software/gsl/), and install it following README or INSTALL in the downloaded derectory.
+If you do not have GSL, please download it from the link provided on the [GSL page](https://www.gnu.org/software/gsl/), and install it following README or INSTALL in the downloaded directory.

 ## Installation
 If you have `git`, you can download the package by